 - RSS feed for web archiving coverage about climate change.
 This searches for all articles published in the last hour mentioning "climate change" or "global warming" and returns the first 200 articles, ordered by date with the newest articles first and returned as an RSS feed that includes the primary URL of each article as one item and, as a separate item, the URL of the mobile/AMP edition of the page, if available.
 This demonstrates how to use the API as a data source for web archiving.

 The GDELT GEO 2.0 API is accessed via a simple URL with the following parameters.
+Under each parameter is the list of operators that can be used as the value of that parameter.

 - QUERY.
 This contains your search query and supports keyword and keyphrase searches, OR statements and a variety of advanced operators.
+NOTE – all of the operators below must be used as part of the value of the QUERY field, separated by spaces, and cannot be used as URL parameters on their own.

 - "".
 Anything found inside of quote marks is treated as an exact phrase search.
 Thus, you can search for "Donald Trump" to find all matches of his name.